Charolas/PROJECT-SKYRIM/README.md

 > The **PROJECT Skyrim** `.ini` files are located at `%ProjectSkyrimLocation%\profiles\Default`.

 ## 2.3 Disk Space Requirements
+### PROJEKT Skyrim version [0.9.0.x]
-* Disk Space as of PS version [0.9.1.x]:
+* Disk Space as of PS version [0.9.0.7]:
    *  10 GB for the WJ PS file from Nexus
-   * 300 GB for the mod downloads
+   * 220 GB for the mod downloads
-   * 450 GB for the installation folder
+   * 350 GB for the installation folder
    *  40 GB for the page file
+*  ...**so a total of 620 GB**

+### PROJEKT Skyrim version [0.9.1.x]
+* Disk Space as of PS version [0.9.1.9]:
+   *  10 GB for the WJ PS file from Nexus
+   * 265 GB for the mod downloads
+   * 445 GB for the installation folder
+   *  40 GB for the page file
-*  ...**so a total of 800 GB**
+*  ...**so a total of 760 GB**

-   * During the installation process, as archives get unpacked and files moved around, there will be some *temporary* overhead space needed.
+During the installation process, as archives get unpacked and files moved around, there will be some *temporary* overhead space needed.
+As much as 30GB has been reported.

 Keep in mind that you should avoid filling your drives to full capacity.
 For optimal performance and system stability, it is generally recommended to maintain at least 10–15% of free space.

 > **PROJECT Skyrim** must be installed on an <ins>**internal SSD**</ins>, it <ins>**cannot**</ins> be installed on an HDD or an external drive of any kind.

 Your <ins>**downloads**</ins> can be stored on a different drive than the installation — this can even be an HDD.
 However, network and OneDrive locations are not supported.

 Once installation is complete, the downloads folder can technically be deleted.
 However, it is recommended to keep them on an external drive if you are low on space, as they will be needed again when updating to a new version.
-Repairing the installation (by re-running it via WJ) typically only requires the downloads for any broken mods.
+Repairing the installation (by re-running it via WJ) only requires the downloads for any broken mods.

 ## 2.3 Other
 * **Windows**